videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/display-audio-video.md

 **`Step 2:`** To display the status of each participant's microphone and webcam in the grid, you can use the `micOn` and `webcamOn` properties of the `useParticipant` hook.

-Here's a code code snippet of rendering mic and webcam status:
+Here's a code snippet of rendering mic and webcam status:

 ```js
 const ParticipantView = ({ participantId }) => {